HOW TO SCHEDULE A WEDDING

 9. Gift for the Celebrant: The free-will offering does not go to the Celebrant.
 If you wish to give him something, please do so in a separate envelope.
 This is completely optional.

+13) The wedding rehearsal.
 Wedding rehearsals are usually held the night before the wedding.
 Anyone who is taking a part in the ceremony, or walking in the procession should be present.
 Please be on time.
 We kindly ask that you remind all guests that proper Church etiquette is expected and ask that bottles of water, coffee or chewing gum are not brought into the Church.

 1. The traditional procession: Ushers as a group, two by two; bridesmaids in single file; ring bearer and flower girl; maid of honor; bride with father.